paulrobertlloyd/paulrobertlloyd-v3/source/_content/articles/early_graphic_design_in_television/computer_revolution.markdown

 As for lettering this became easier and less time consuming than the original hand drawn methods, first of with the Masseeley hot press printing machine in 1955, and then with 'Letraset' four years later, before character generators began to take over in 1969.
 Television graphics have reached a point now in which the vast majority in all aspects of graphic design is created on computer, and is becoming increasingly more integrated.

 {% figure caption:"Figure 15: Yorkshire Television ident <cite>Liquid Gold</cite> (Yorkshire Television 1986.
-Designed by Jeff Parr)" %}
+Designed by Jeff Parr)" class:"u-abreast" %}
 {% picture thumbnail /articles/early_graphic_design_in_television/figure-15a.png alt="Still from ident" %}
 {% picture thumbnail /articles/early_graphic_design_in_television/figure-15b.png alt="Still from ident" %}
 {% picture thumbnail /articles/early_graphic_design_in_television/figure-15c.png alt="Still from ident" %}